Clients often rely on professional advice or data to make their business decisions.

 Even unsuccessful claims incur legal costs, and professional indemnity insurance is designed to cover some of these claims.

-PI insurance isn't compulsory.
-Should but where a successful claim is made against you for malpractice or negligence, your policy would cover:
+PI insurance isn't a legal obligation, but in the event a successful claim is made against you for malpractice or negligence, your policy would cover:

 Your legal defence fees; and